by Collyn Rivers

-Save caravan towing depends on the tow vehicle always being under the driver’s control.
-That ability is compromised if the caravan is heavier than the tow vehicle.
+Save travel trailer towing depends on the tow vehicle always being under the driver’s control.
+That ability is compromised if the travel trailer is heavier than the tow vehicle.
 It also reduces the safe towing speed.
-In this article, the tow vehicle/caravan weight ratio is explained.
+In this article, the tow vehicle/travel trailer weight ratio is explained.

 NOT a good tow vehicle to trailer weight ratio (Pic: source unknown)